 Nurses, doctors, and teachers are three of the top four most trusted job holders in the United States, while also being recognized as some of the best job options for people that rank high in empathy.
 Or take a therapist, for example; you continue to go see your therapist on a regular basis because you trust him or her.

-Reason number two is decision making.
+Reason number two is decision-making.
 Whether you’re a brand new employee at a company or you just got promoted to a manager, you’re going to be faced with situations in which an important decision needs to be made.
 Now let’s go back to what empathy is in a nutshell: the ability to put yourself in someone else’s shoes.
-So how does this help with the decision making process?
+How does this help with the decision-making process?

 Well, it’s simple: most decisions don’t end with black or white, right or wrong answers.
-The ability to put yourself in someone else’s shoes–a.k.a. have empathy–translates to decision making in allowing you to fully analyze a situation and the decision at hand.
+The ability to put yourself in someone else’s shoes (a.k.a. having empathy) translates to decision-making in allowing you to fully analyze a situation and the decision at hand.
 It allows you to view the problem and every potential solution that is being proposed to solve it.
 It allows you to see how Decision A will affect John negatively, while Decision B will affect Susie negatively.

 In the end, empathy allows you to grasp every possible scenario that comes along with the decision you’re about to make, and choose the best one accordingly.
 It allows you to make an educated decision to solve problems and also have a reason why you made that decision.
 That will translate to long-term success.